 Where to camp: The 10 best campgrounds in Myrtle Beach

-If you’re looks to save a few buck on accommodations in Myrtle Beach or you just prefer the old-school appeal of “roughing it’ in the great outdoors, there’s no better way to experience the Grand Strand than a stay at one of the area’s many campgrounds.
+If you’re looking to save a few bucks on accommodations in Myrtle Beach or you just prefer the old-school appeal of “roughing it’ in the great outdoors, there’s no better way to experience the Grand Strand than a stay at one of the area’s many campgrounds.
 Although the area is famous for its luxurious Myrtle Beach hotels and top-notch restaurants, we also offer some excellent opportunities for sleeping under the stars.
 Here are 10 of the best places where visitors can enjoy all the things to do we have to offer without the hustle and bustle of a beachfront hotel.
 For even more information on where to camp in Myrtle Beach, see our campgrounds page here or check out our 102 Things To Do activity guide.

 PirateLand is located near the south end of Myrtle Beach with 180 acres of oceanfront property.
 They have campsites and vacation rentals great for all groups.
 The Pirate Oasis has an enormous splash pool, winding lazy river and large outdoor pool.
 Your family will love all of the activities planned at the campground each day!